 “Never do business with friends,” the adage goes.
 But should you always stay away from an opportunity to negotiate with friends and family?
 A strict policy of keeping friends and family members out of our business lives would be impractical, and it could cause us to pass up potentially valuable negotiating opportunities.

-What special issues do friends and family members face when involved in negotiations together?
+What special issues arise when someone has to negotiate with friends or relatives?
 How can they reduce the cons and capitalize on the pros?
 Here we examine three common types of dealings with love ones – conducting business transactions with them, negotiating special favors on their behalf, and negotiating the end of a business partnership – and suggest how you can protect the relationship and get a good deal.

-Three Negotiation Situations Negotiators May Encounter When Dealing with Friends and Family
+Three Negotiation Situations Negotiators May Encounter When They Negotiate with Friends and Family

 Negotiation Situation 1: Business Transactions

-Have you ever negotiated the price of an item or service with a friend or relative, such as a used car or the creation of a website?
+Have you ever had to negotiate with friends or a relative over the price of an item, such as a used car or the creation of a website?
 If so, how did it turn out?
 Now think about what would have happened if you had negotiated with a stranger instead.

 Business transactions between friends or family members can be fraught.
 Close ties are generally founded on the expectation that we’ll look out for each other’s welfare and not “keep score.”
 In business relationships, by contrast, we expect to be compensated based on how much effort, time, and money we expend.
 Negotiators are likely to experience a clash between these two sets of norms when doing business with loved ones.